 We know that often, being a student means having a limited budget.
 But if you have the means, £10 is worth it because you are investing in your long-term health.
 If you’re working for a company, perhaps you can get them to pay for this subscription as an added benefit.

-If you’re still on the fence about whether to get Headspace, here are some pros of the app:
+If you’re still on the fence about whether to get Headspace, here are some pros and cons of the app:

 Battle of the Best: Headspace vs Calm

-OK, so remember how we said at the beginning that one of Headspace’s main draws was getting celebrities on board?
-Well, Calm is kicking some major meditation butt in this arena too.
+Headspace is not the only app that has brought on celebrities on the meditation board.
+Calm is kicking some major meditation butt in this arena too.
 If you’re a fan of Bridgerton (seriously, who isn’t?!), you can have the Duke himself, Regé-Jean Page, narrate a sleep story with his soothing voice and beautiful British accent.
 Other celebs who’ve collaborated with Calm include Harry Styles (to give you some direction, ha!), Idris Elba, and the iconic LeBron James (he helps you with your mental fitness).

 But overall, Headspace and Calm are much-of-a-muchness.
 It will come down to personal preference (for example, I enjoy Calm’s user interface a bit more than Headspace’s, and you can customise your dashboard).
 Both have content specifically for students, so you won’t be losing out if you opt for one over the other.